annettedm/hangman/readme.md

   - show to a user if a guess is correct or not
   - show to a use when the fail attempts are over and the game is over

+Game
+ - generate a word
+ - check if a letter exists
+ - check if a word is entered
+ - manages attempts

+ Manager
+ - load game
+ - save game
+ - select saved games or start a new one
+ - start a game
+ - manage letter entry - do round

+State
+ - word selected by comp
+ - current round
+ - number of failed attempts
+ - incorrect letters
+ - current word template